-December 2, 2013, 5 pm CST
+5 pm CST December 2, 2014

-December 2, 2013 is the final deadline for receipt of the Thesis in the ABOG office.
-Theses must be mailed.
-Electronic submissions are not accepted.
+5 pm CST December 2, 2014 is the final deadline for receipt of 4 copies of the Thesis in the ABOG office.
+Theses must be mailed; electronic submissions are not accepted.
 Theses received after this date will not be accepted.
+Candidates should submit their theses using a service with tracking.
+(The USPS does not guarantee on-time delivery.)
+Candidates must submit a thesis that adheres to the requirements listed in Appendix C.